-Continuing on with our blog series on the Koshas, which are the five bodies that belong to you and complete your total makeup that reaches out beyond the physical body.
+Annamaya Kosha is what we are continuing with on our blog series on the Koshas, which are the five bodies that belong to you and complete your total makeup that reaches out beyond the physical body.

 As mentioned in our previous blog your soul knows exactly what your purpose is here on Earth, and it knows exactly what it is you should be doing.
 In essence, your soul self is your highest self.

-Today’s blog post is going to focus on the Physical Body, known in Ayurveda as Annamaya Kosha.
+Today’s blog post is going to focus on the Physical Body, known in Yoga as Annamaya Kosha.

 The body that you are most familiar with is your Annamaya Kosha, it is the body you see daily in the mirror, the body you have known your whole life so far, the one you use to perform physical feats like jumping and waking and also the one where afflictions and illnesses manifest, like the flu or a serious skin rash.
 Of all the five bodies that belong to you, it is the only tangible one, it is made up of bones, muscles, organs, tissues, water and blood.

 The name Annamaya can literally be translated to the term “comprised of food”, because, as you know you literally are made up out of what you eat.
 Whilst your physical body or Annamaya is your most rudimentary and basic form, it is still vitally important, as it is the body with which you experience all of the others and it serves as the foundation and anchorage of your spiritual practice.
 If you are not physically healthy, then it is not possible to gain access to your more subtle layers or bodies.

 This is one of the reasons that the science of Ayurveda advocates eating healthily, making sure you are getting enough sound sleep, partaking in the practice of yoga, drinking tea and getting plenty of fluids and spending time in outdoors, amongst its many other numerous suggestions for prime physical health.